What’s the challenge?

 OnTask is an open-source, web-based application.
 It is already available to all UTS staff on an individual account basis.
 If you would like to explore using OnTask, please email firstname.lastname@example.org to obtain an account, with “OnTask enquiry” in the Subject line.

-CIC is conducting 2-part Zoom workshops on OnTask over the 2021 winter break.
+CIC is conducting 2-part Zoom workshops on OnTask over the 2022 summer break.
 So if you’re keen to know more and to get your hands dirty with this feedback tool, come along for the sessions!

 Get in touch